chge/brigadier/README.md

 });
 ```

 There is default configuration flag — `verbose`.
-It simply enables 'trace' output.
+It simply enables `trace` output.

 ```sh
 $ brigadier path/to/project task --verbose